kozikoffartem/Statistik_uber_allen/README.md

 <p align=center>
 Repository containing portfolio of data science projects completed by me during the training courses at <a href="https://praktikum.yandex.ru/">Yandex.Praktikum</a><br>
 Presented in the form of iPython Notebooks and readme markdown files. <br>
-For a more visually pleasant experience for browsing the portfolio, check out <a href="https://akylson.com">akylson.com</a><br>

 <br>

 </p><br>